Preface

 Banku, Empanada, Gyoza, and Pierogi are iMacs running Ubuntu available for

 use in Polytopia.
-These are available at banku.reed.edu
+These are available at banku.reed.edu,

-over the Reed
+empanada.reed.edu, gyoza.reed.edu, and pierogi.reed.edu over the Reed

 Wi-fi.